 Revisiting a country multiple times can be a good thing, especially if it is a country such as Singapore.

-My third visit to the island city led me to discover many more new things, as well as enjoy all the old places.
+Visiting Singapore for the third time led me to discover many more new things, as well as enjoy all the old places.

 One aspect of this trip I really enjoyed was getting to see my husbands love for the country and reigon grow.
 Having not been to Asia before, he was like a kid at Christmas.
 The buildings, the lights, and scenery – he loved it.